-FIGURE 9.
+FIGURE 8.
 Hankel singular values and quadratic convergence of the matrix S^{ε} in terms of the k dominant eigenvalues (upper left panel), the 1-1 matrix block (upper right panel) and the residual matrix S_r^{ε} (lower left panel); for smaller values of ε the numerical solution of the Riccati equation is dominated by round-off errors, hence the results are not shown.
 The lower right panel shows the first 40 Hankel singular values (out of 270) when the slow variables are observed; the Hankel singular values are independent of ε .

 Appendix A. Weak convergence under logarithmic transformations.
-Weak convergence is mainly an issue for homogenization problems with periodic coefficients.
-Here we distinguish the case $T < \infty$ (evolution problem) from the case that $T = \infty$ (exit problem or ergodic control problem).
-In the evolution case a well-known result (e.g., see [49, Sec.
-3] or [52, Sec.
-20]) that is based on the maximum principle states that the convergence is uniform on bounded time intervals under fairly weak assumptions.
+As we have seen in Section 3.2 loss of backward stability of the model reduction approach is related to weak convergence of the multiscale controls.
+Weak convergence is mainly an issue for homogenization problems with periodic coefficients that do not involve any explicit time-dependence.
+For control problems on a finite time-horizon, a well-known result (e.g., see [48, Sec.
+3] or [51, Sec.
+20]) that is based on the maximum principle states that the convergence of the log-transformed parabolic equation is uniform on bounded time intervals under fairly weak assumptions.

-In the elliptic case, to which the exit problem belongs, the lowest order perturbation expansion gives only weak convergence.
-In general, however, weak convergence is not preserved under nonlinear transformation.
-In general, given a weakly convergent sequence ψ^{ε} on \mathbb{R} and a nonlinear continuous function $F \colon \mathbb{R} \to \mathbb{R}$, we have boundary value problem (10) for $T \to \infty$ and recall that
+In the indefinite time-horizon case considered in this paper, however, the lowest order approximation gives only weak convergence.
+In general, weak convergence is not preserved under nonlinear transformation.
+That is, given a weakly convergent sequence ψ^{ε} on \mathbb{R} and a nonlinear continuous function $F \colon \mathbb{R} \to \mathbb{R}$, we have boundary value problem (10) for $T \to \infty$ and recall that